 The tool is available in the following 30 languages*, including Auslan:

-*some languages must be downloaded seperately from the main tool
+*some languages must be downloaded separately from the main tool.

 |Download the Ward Communication Tool|